 Here I have to disagree with them.
 There is a very big difference between illegal drugs, of unknown origin or quality, purchased from criminals, and medication with a controlled dosage and predictable effects prescribed by a doctor.

-And back to the normal font, it continues:
+And back to the normal font, but still in bold, it continues: